 For people struggling with respiratory illnesses, nebulizers are one of the most important devices for treatment.
 Nebulizers transform liquid medicine into a mist that can be easily absorbed by the lungs to deliver medication both quickly and effectively.

 Traditional nebulizer machines are big and bulky and have to be plugged in while in use, making people who use nebulizers feel stuck.
-A portable nebulizer uses batteries or a USB cord to charge so that you can conveniently use it on the go, no matter where you are.
+A portable nebulizer machine uses batteries or a USB cord to charge so that you can conveniently use it on the go, no matter where you are.
 Portable nebulizers are smaller nebulizer machines that work just as well as traditional jet nebulizers.
 Many people compare portable nebulizers to inhalers for getting respiratory relief from a number of different conditions.

 Are Portable Nebulizers Effective for Treatment?

-Portable nebulizers are extremely effective in treating a number of respiratory ailments including asthma, COPD, and pneumonia.
+The best portable nebulizers are extremely effective in treating a number of respiratory ailments including asthma, COPD, and pneumonia.
 In a lot of cases, nebulizers are more effective for breathing treatment than inhalers.
-Portable nebulizers are effective for both children and adults because of the size and ease of use.
+Portable nebulizers are effective for both children and adults because of their size and ease of use.
 With the mask, your misted medication easily enters your lungs, allowing you to breathe easier even with chronic respiratory illnesses.
 Even with our mouthpiece, it is very difficult to lose the medication.
 “Losing medication” means that the mist evaporates in the air before you’re able to breathe it in.
 This happens with inhalers more often than it happens with nebulized therapy.

 How does Nebulized Treatment Work?